Leaflet/Leaflet/docs/examples/layers-control/index.md

 Leaflet has a nice little control that allows your users to control which layers they see on your map.
 In addition to showing you how to use it, we'll also show you another handy use for layer groups.

 There are two types of layers: (1) base layers that are mutually exclusive (only one can be visible on your map at a time), e.g. tile layers, and (2) overlays, which are all the other stuff you put over the base layers.
-In this example, we want to have two base layers (a grayscale and a colored base map) to switch between, and an overlay to switch on and off: the city markers we created earlier.
+In this example, we want to have two base layers (OpenStreetMap 'osm' and Streets base map) to switch between, and an overlay to switch on and off: the city markers we created earlier.

 Now let's create those base layers and add the default ones to the map: